ramin0011/RedisSharp/README.md

         }
      }

+create an DatabaseHelper object and start using Redis if you wanted to uset StackExchange just call DatabseHelper.StackExchangeRedisCacheClient

 use this command to save an obj

     var savedData = new DatabaseHelper.InsertSet<Employee>(redisSetKey, new Employee() { Name = "John Joe", Id =i });